hashicorp/nomad/website/source/docs/jobspec/index.html.md

   to start the task.
 The details of configurations are specific to each driver.

-* `service` - Nomad integrates with Consul for Service Discovery.
+* `service` - Nomad integrates with Consul for service discovery.
 A service block represents a routable and discoverable service on the network.
-Nomad automatically registers when a Task is started and de-registers it when the Task transitons to the DEAD state.
-To learn more about Services please visit [here](/docs/jobspec/servicediscovery.html)
+Nomad automatically registers when a task is started and de-registers it when the task transitons to the dead state.
+[Click here](/docs/jobspec/servicediscovery.html) to learn more about services.

 * `env` - A map of key/value representing environment variables that will be passed along to the running process.